-Teacher: Rumors led to her firing
+Teacher sub says Groves High rumors led to her firing

 Pontiac – — A former substitute teacher at Birmingham Groves High claims she lost her job last December after someone fraudulently reported she threatened to blow up the school.